Change is possible, and it starts with each of us!

 Will be recorded for registered students to watch later.

-• Suitable for anyone who wants to create a common language for discussing various systems of oppression and their intersections (for example, racism, ableism, sexism, heterosexism, etc.).
+• Suitable for anyone who wants to create a common language for discussing racism as well as other systems of oppression and their intersections (for example ableism, sexism, heterosexism, etc.).
 This is not a dog industry problem; this is systemic.

 • Learn to reframe discomfort as an opportunity to learn by noticing and exploring when we are on a learning edge and when we are moving to our comfort or panic zone.